gkkpch/platform-mp/checklist.md

 * [] Create autoinstaller
-    * [] NOTE!!!!: A current 4.9 kernel MP1 device will not be able to "update" to a Kernel 5.0 This is because it needs a mainline u-boot, we can't change u-boot just with the installer.
+    * [] NOTE!!!!: A current 4.9 kernel MP1 device will not be able to "update" to a Kernel 5.0 This is because it needs a mainline u-boot, we can't change u-boot just with the Volumio updater.
     It will need a full-proof initramfs fix, not sure how to do that yet.